-The Group has adopted IFRS 16 ('Leases') during the year.
 The Group assesses whether a contract is or contains a lease, at inception of the contract.
 The Group recognises a right-of-use asset and a corresponding lease liability with respect to all lease arrangements in which it is the lessee, except for short-term leases and leases of low value assets.
 For these leases, the Group recognises the lease payments as an operating expense on a straight-line basis over the term of the lease unless another systematic basis is more representative of the time pattern in which economic benefits from the leased assets are consumed.